 What is a Scissor Lift?

-Scissor lifts do not fall within any of the above categories of aerial lifts, nor are there any OSHA provisions exclusive to scissor lifts.
-Scissor lifts do, however, meet the definition of a scaffold.
+Just what is a scissor lift, exactly?
+They do not fall within any of the above categories of aerial lifts, nor are there any OSHA provisions exclusive to scissor lifts.
+They do, however, meet the definition of a scaffold.
 Unfortunately, if you look at the general requirements for scaffolds (§1926.451), you won’t find scissor lifts mentioned.
 Anywhere on the page.
 Luckily, OSHA has made some improvements with their Scaffolding eTool.
 This page on the OSHA website makes it easier to understand what is a scissor lift and where it falls within the standards.
-It gives industry professionals some helpful background information on what makes a scissor lift, a scissor lift.
+It gives industry professionals some helpful background information on what makes a scissor lift.

-Wonder, “What is a scissor lift?” no more.
-We at CertifyMeOnline.net have made it our mission to understand all OSHA standards and regulations completely, so you don’t have to.
+We at CertifyMeOnline.net have made it our mission to understand all OSHA standards and regulations completely, and we want to share what we know with your team.
 Our scissor lift training program covers what is a scissor lift, how to operate the various types of scissor lifts, how to perform inspections, and how to recognize and avoid hazards.

 We cover all the necessary scissor lift topics to be 100% OSHA-compliant, including fall protection, stabilization, and positioning for scissor lifts.
 To ensure students retain the information they learn, our program is self-paced and can be reviewed at any time.
 However, it typically takes trainees only about one hour to complete.
 And once they’ve worked through all the modules and have passed all quizzes and tests, students can print their operator certification card.